 Slow Living.
 ‘Buy Now, Build Now’ is the Real Revolution.
 NEW YORK, United States — When laying the foundations for what would become Moda Operandi, back in the summer of 2009, I believed the fashion system needed significant change.

 Runway collections had become instantaneously viewable online, but were still unavailable for immediate purchase.
 Meanwhile, “fast fashion” companies were knocking off and delivering the latest trends to consumers in a matter of weeks, long before pieces from actual designer collections arrived in shops, months later, by which point they were already yesterday’s news.
 This made no sense.
 Moda Operandi’s digital trunkshow model helped solve this problem.
 Brands could finally leverage expensive runway shows as direct-to-consumer shopping events.
-The trunkshow model was also a godsend for cash-strapped emerging brands.
-Finally, consumers loved the trunkshow model, too.
-However, I always believed this was only a first step towards helping make fashion a more efficient and lucrative industry.
-1. 2.
-3. Independents day: why are small retailers popular?
+Independents day: why are small retailers popular?
 How Key Pieces Made a Comeback.
 LONDON, United Kingdom — Walk into one of Saint Laurent’s 90 boutiques, spread across six continents, and similar rails of leather jackets, backpacks and clutch bags in varying colours and sizes dominate the veined marble-floors.

 Gone are the days when Saint Laurent, or even Apple for that matter, marketed different products to worldwide markets.
 Now, certain luxury fashion brands are placing more focus on core, year-round product, immediately recognisable via a brand’s inimitable handwriting.
 Of course, fashion houses and ready-to-wear designers have always had house classics — think of Chanel’s bouclé jacket, Mulberry’s Bayswater handbag or a glitzy Dolce & Gabbana cocktail dress.
-Such items keep customers coming back throughout their lifetime, which keeps retailers happy.
 Over half of US consumers think organics are an excuse to charge more.
 Organics would seem tailor-made for shoppers seeking foods and beverages that are healthier for them, their families and the planet, but new research from Mintel reveals that Americans appear confused about the benefits of organics, with many perceiving the organic label as nothing more than an excuse to sell products at a premium.

 Overall, the biggest selling point for organics is the perception that the products are healthier (72 percent), much more so than any environmental or ethical reason.
 In fact, only 29 percent of consumers recognize that organic products are highly regulated, and 51 percent agree that labeling something as organic is an excuse to charge more.
 While sales of organic products are on the rise, actual consumer penetration has plateaued.
 Rising cost of clothes could signal end to 'cheap chic' The days of "cheap chic" and throwaway fashion could be numbered, because the cost of clothes is rising at its fastest rate for nearly 15 years.

 According to The 2014 Aspirational Consumer Index, more than one-third of consumers globally (38%) identify as Aspirationals, defined by their love of shopping (93%), desire for responsible consumption (95%) and their trust in brands to act in the best interest of society (50%).
-The power of aspiration.
+The findings are based on a telephone and in-person survey of 20,779 consumers across 21 international markets performed in January through April of 2014.
+“Driven by young, optimistic consumers in emerging markets and amplified by technology and social media’s influence, Aspirationals represent a powerful shift in sustainable consumption from obligation to desire,” said Raphael Bemporad, co-founder and chief strategy officer at brand innovation consultancy BBMG.
+Key characteristics of Aspirational consumers include: The power of aspiration.
 Great brands fire people’s hopes and ambitions.

 Aspirations — people’s hopes and ambitions — fuel choices.
 For marketers and brand builders, being tuned into people’s aspirations matters.
 Because brands that are aspirational win loyalty, premium and appeal.
 Brand owners and shapers strive to make their brands more aspirational.
 However, few brands are so in the minds of the consumers.
-What do consumers aspire for and what makes a brand aspirational?
-To understand what consumers aspire to, we adopted a unique approach of listening in.
 Businessinsider.
 MOVE: Briefing: Move Slower.
 The big players in this world, (H&M, Zara, Forever 21, Topshop, Primark, Target, as well as fashion groups like LVMH and PVH), reinterpret and turnaround well- spotted trends ‘just in time’ for us all to be, as it’s known in fashion circuits, directional.